nalgeon/pokitoki/README.md

 AI information:
 - model: gpt-3.5-turbo
 - history depth: 3
-- commands: ['bugfix', 'proofread', 'summarize', 'translate']
+- shortcuts: ['bugfix', 'proofread', 'summarize', 'translate']
 ```

-## Custom commands (🚧 experimental)
+## Shortcuts (🚧 experimental)

 Use short commands to save time and ask the bot to do something specific with your questions.
 For example, ask it to proofread your writing with a `!proofread` command:

 <img src="docs/chat-6.png" alt="Sample chat" width="400">

-There are several built-in commands:
+There are several built-in shortcuts:

 -   `bugfix` fixes your code.
 -   `proofread` fixes your writing.
 -   `translate` translates your text into English.
 -   `summarize` gives a two paragraph summary of a text.

-You can add your own commands.
+You can add your own shortcuts.
 See `config.example.yml` for details.

 ## Setup